Jimmy Choux: Stud record

 Jimmy Choux was retired to Rich Hill Stud in Matamata, where he stood for a service fee of $10,000.

-In 2019 Jimmy Choux was sold to Rosalee Park Stud in Serpentine, Western Australia.
+In 2019, Jimmy Choux was sold to Rosalee Park Stud in Serpentine, Western Australia.

+On 22 January 2024, Jimmy Choux was euthanized after suffering from nose cancer.
+He was 16.
+At the time of his death he was reported as having produced 141 individual winners from his time at stud.